SilasBoyeNissen/Circling-in-on-Convective-Self-Aggregation/README.md

-"The initial symmetry breaking in convective self-aggregation"
+"How weakened cold pools open for convective self-aggregation"